Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

   ### Testing
-  - The project was manualy tested by falowing the steps :
+  - The project was manually tested by fallowing the steps :
-    - Code was runed trough the validator resulting no issues
+    - Code was run trough the validator resulting no issues
     - Deploying the project from gitpod workspace trough Heroku
     - The site was also tested on I-Pad , I-Phone and Laptop.